miraytopal/BankingSystem/README.md

 # BANKING SYSTEM -PYTHON OOP :snake:

-This is a banking system for handling some customer transactions.The system can be used by bank employees and bank customers.
+This is a banking system for handling some customer transactions.
+The system can be used by bank employees and bank customers.

-:unicorn: ***Here's some of the project's best features :***
+:unicorn: *Here's some of the project's best features :*
+--
 - This code ensures customer data privacy, which is one of the most important things in banking.
 - It has a user interface and a user authentication system.
 - Performs some checks during transactions